-- (1) Team Skiers.
-Not later than 4 weeks before the scheduled start of the Championship, each Federation intending to enter a team shall certify to the Chairman of the WBC, the Chairman of the Confederation Barefoot Council the Chief Judge and the LOC, the names of the skiers (Maximum of six for Open, four for Junior, and four for Senior) that will be skiing team members, and the events each will enter on the Definitive Entry Form.
+- the scheduled start of the Championship, each Federation intending to enter a team shall certify to the Chairman of the WBC, the Chairman of the Confederation Barefoot Council the Chief Judge and the LOC, the names of the skiers (Maximum of six for Open, four for Junior, and four for Senior) that will be skiing team members, and the events each will enter on the Definitive Entry Form.
 The names of up to two reserves for each team shall also be submitted on the same form. - (2) Final List.
 Not later than 72 hours before the start of competition a Final Team List must be submitted in writing to the Chairman of the WBC and the Chief Judge.
 This list, which shall be comprised solely of skiers named on the Definitive Entry Form, shall clearly indicate which are Team Skiers and which are Reserve Skiers as well as their relevant divisions.
 Failure to do so will disqualify the team from the team event